 You can create and toggle the display of subtotal differences in a very similar way to subtotals.

 Currently, you must be a dataset Editor in order to make subtotal differences on public variables.
-You can make your own differences on private variables (the ones that appear under My Variables at the top of the Variable Tree).
+You can make your own differences on private variables (the ones that appear under My Variables at the top of the Variable Sidebar).
 This may change in the future.
 Please refer to Dataset Level User Access for the latest on user permissions.

 To create a category difference: